It’s no surprise you’ll do anything to get more of it – especially when trying to get an overtired baby to sleep.

 The swaddle is helpful, not hurtful

-The American Academy of Pediatrics (AAP) says that when done correctly, swaddling can be an effective technique to help calm infants and promote sleep.
+The American Academy of Pediatrics (A.A.P.) says that swaddling can be an effective technique to help calm infants and promote sleep when done correctly.

-After a baby fusses by being swaddled, many parents assume that a newborn doesn’t like the swaddle and the parents stop swaddling.
-This leads to a baby sleeping shorter stretches – since the babies moro (or startle) reflex, wakes the baby up.
-So now the baby isn’t sleeping well, is more overtired and parents are getting more and more frustrated.
+After a baby fusses by being swaddled, many parents assume that a newborn doesn’t like the swaddle, and the parents stop swaddling.
+This leads to a baby sleeping shorter stretches – since the baby’s moro (or startle) reflex wakes the baby up.
+So now the baby isn’t sleeping well, is more overtired, and parents are getting more and more frustrated.

 So how can you solve this?

-Keep swaddling a baby until your baby is ready to roll or busting out of the swaddle.
+Keep swaddling a baby until your baby is ready to roll or bust out of the swaddle.

-Try different positions or try different swaddles.
+Try different positions or try other swaddles.
 Don’t give up!

 Try Different swaddle positions: